 By disinviting Professor Abbot, MIT has violated its own policies and principles, which specifically demand that the university adheres to a “policy of open research and free interchange of information among scholars.”

-To listen to Mr. Abbot’s acceptance speech, click here >>
+To watch Mr. Abbot’s acceptance speech, click here >>

 Jodi Shaw